 - Analyzing and improving your strategies

 You also need to create great artwork.
-While marketing your art business will likely take up a considerable amount of your time, you still need to devote time to your art.
+While marketing your art business will likely take up considerable time, you still need to devote time to your art.
 Continue to improve your craft and artistic abilities.

 1. Selecting Your Niche Art Market

-Selecting a niche market is a common strategy for new businesses as it helps you narrow the competition and focus on a specific target audience.
-Art is a broad category that includes a wide range of styles and mediums.
-Instead of selling to everyone, you should try to sell to those who are specifically seeking your type of product.
+Selecting a niche market is a common strategy for new businesses as it helps narrow the competition and focus on a specific target audience.
+Art is a broad category that includes various styles and mediums.
+Instead of selling to everyone, you should try to sell to those specifically seeking your type of product.

-Niche markets in the art world can include a focus on different mediums or subject matter.
+Niche markets in the art world can focus on different mediums or subject matter.
 Example art niches include: